pomponchik/instld/README.md

 ### Special comment language

-When using script launch mode, you can specify additional parameters for each import inside your program.
+When using script launch or REPL mode, you can specify additional parameters for each import inside your program.
 To do this, you need to write immediately after it (but always in the same line!) a comment that starts with "instld:", separating key and value pairs with commas.

 As example, if the name of the imported module and the package name are different, this code imports the `f` function from the [`fazy`](https://github.com/pomponchik/fazy) library version `0.0.3`: